 The people responsible for the handling of these data due to a lack of intentions, the business costs, and also simple education about the impacts of data misuse, fail to employ proper measures for its protection.
-All these agencies dealing with the personal data of customers should be educated, disciplined, regulated thoroughly and robustly.
-A breach in consumer trust, on the part of few merchants, can adversely impact the credibility of the whole market.
+All these agencies dealing with the personal data of customers should be educated, disciplined, regulated thoroughly, and robustly.
+A breach in consumer trust, on the part of a few merchants, can adversely impact the credibility of the whole market.
 It is, therefore, best if all the organizations that they adhere to proper regulations and store and handle the data appropriately.

 A Brief Description of GDPR

 GDPR is short for General Data Protection Regulation.
 It is a privacy regulation for digital data.
 It serves to standardize a range of privacy legislation in all member states of the European Union.

 Still Not an User of Aritic PinPoint Automation?

 This is a regulation that ensures safe handling and disposal of data after taking customers’ exclusive permission to use it.
 In simple terms, the digital platforms where customers provide their personal information will require appropriate privacy settings right into the structures of the websites and other digital products.
 These privacy settings must be active by default on all digital platforms.
 You need to conduct regular privacy impact assessments, to strengthen yourselves against any breaches in data protection.
 The regulatory will also standardize the way these companies seek permission from the customer to use their data.
 It shall strive to remove any ambiguity in the language of these permissions